mukeshbasira/PJP-Assignmnets/README.md

 Eventually over course of time the company needs many such servlets due to this maintaining multiple servlets become difficult, create a single servlets which has the signature given below

-not 100% sure if this is the same thing or not, but I just setup some xml snippets in my readme.md and used the

 ```xml
 <servlet>
                 <servlet-name>hi</servlet-name>